JordanPittman/CS361P1/README.md

 added some unit tests to cover some of the edge cases that didn't look like they were handled in the initial tests.
 That is it.

+### Jordan

+Overall, this project went pretty smooth due to the concepts being fairly simple to understand.
+I added some basic functionality of a DFA in the DFA.java file.
+This handles the states, transitions, and inputs.
+I also added individual states and store transitions in the DFAState.java.

 ## Compiling and Using

 To compile the test cases, use the following command, replacing